🔼The name Nahamani: Summary

 🔼Etymology of the name Nahamani

-The name Nahamani appears to be a derivation from a verb that does not otherwise occurs in the Bible.
+The name Nahamani appears to end with a first person personal pronoun, or else a remnant of an unclear grammatical construction.
 The verb is נחם (naham), meaning to be sorry or compassionate:

 For a meaning of the name Nahamani, both NOBSE Study Bible Name List and BDB Theological Dictionary read Compassionate.
 Jones' Dictionary of Old Testament Proper Names proposes Repenting.